FAQ > PJM

 Question: Will each of the Companies' load be billed and settled separately?
 Or will the load from the three Companies (CEI, OE, & TE) be combined and settled as one load by both PJM and the Companies?

-Answer: The load will billed and settled as the three companies combined both by PJM and the Companies.
+Answer: The load will be billed and settled as the three companies combined both by PJM and the Companies.

 PJM 00011

-The 12,150 MW is the 2009 weather normalized peak load and represents all load in the ATSI control area as found on the PJM Website in the document that describes the “ATSI Zone FRR Preliminary Daily UCAP Obligation”.
-This load would include: 1) all unaffiliated wholesale load inside ATSI, and all retail load receiving distribution service from the ATSI affiliates of 2) Ohio Edison Company, 3) The Cleveland Electric Illuminating Company, 4) The Toledo Edison Company, and 5) Pennsylvania Power Company.
+Answer: PJM has responded that it has calculated the ATSI zone Weather Normalized Coincident Peak in accordance with the methodology outlined in the latest version of PJM Manual 19, Section 4 (Weather Normalization and Coincident Peaks, http://www.pjm.com/~/media/documents/manuals/m19.ashx).
+We have not been able to determine the source of the 9,700 MW referenced in this question.
+The 12,150 MW is the 2009 weather normalized peak load and represents all load in the ATSI Zone as found on the PJM Website in the document that describes the “ATSI Zone FRR Preliminary Daily UCAP Obligation”.
+This load would include: (1) all unaffiliated wholesale load inside ATSI, and all retail load receiving distribution service from the ATSI affiliates of (2) Ohio Edison Company, (3) The Cleveland Electric Illuminating Company, (4) The Toledo Edison Company, and (5) Pennsylvania Power Company.
+The loads posted on this Information Website are the actual retail loads receiving distribution service from: (1) Ohio Edison Company, (2) The Cleveland Electric Illuminating Company, and (3) The Toledo Edison Company.

 PJM 00012

 Question: Are there loads within the ATSI Zone that are served by wholesale LSEs and subsequently not included in the SSO load in which suppliers are offering to serve through the auction?
-If yes, what is the peak load contribution of those loads and/or what is the Unforced Capacity requirement for them for all three delivery years?

 PJM 00014